-All school fund raising activities must be approved in advance by the principal.
+All school fundraising activities must be approved in advance by the principal or principal's designee.
 Booster clubs must have approval from the head coach and the Athletic Director for all fundraising events.
 Students are not allowed to sell any items at school without prior approval by an administrator.